GlitcherOG/SSX-Level-Viewer/README.md

 - ImgBurn Support

 ## Todo For Spline System
-- Spline Saving System
 - Moveable Points
 - Proper Rendering instead of basic line render
 - Panel
 - Retool Point System so its more modular
 - Movable
-- Move points

 ## Todo Change
 - Redo Dropdown Menus so it auto adds hide menu
 - Tweak Toggle Object Script
-- Standardise SSXModder XYZ Points and vertice reading
+- Standardise SSXModder XYZ Points
 - Scroll wheel to have variable speed
 - Redo Point Selector to always be there but hidden doing so should allow for multi selection easier
 - Limit Mouse Look so camera doesnt freak out